The abstract Hodge-Dirac operator and its stable discretization: Introduction

 \subsection{Overview}

 In the numerical analysis of elliptic PDEs, much attention has been given (quite rightly) to the discretization of the second-order Laplace operator.
 The development of mixed finite elements (e.g., edge elements) paved the way for the discretization of other Laplace-type second-order differential operators, such as the vector Laplacian, with important numerical applications in computational electromagnetics and elasticity.
-The recent development of \emph{finite element exterior calculus} (\citet*{ArFaWi2006,ArFaWi2010}) has shown that these operators are special cases of the \emph{Hodge--Laplace operator} on differential $k$-forms, which can be stably discretized by certain families of finite element differential forms.
+The recent development of \emph{finite element exterior calculus} (\citet*{ArFaWi2006,ArFaWi2010}, extending earlier seminal work by \citet*{Bossavit1988,Bossavit1998,Hiptmair1999,Hiptmair2002,Kotiuga1984,Nedelec1980,Nedelec1986}, and many others) has shown that these operators are special cases of the \emph{Hodge--Laplace operator} on differential $k$-forms, which can be stably discretized by certain families of finite element differential forms.
 An even more general operator, called the \emph{abstract Hodge--Laplace operator}, includes both the aforementioned Hodge--Laplace operator on $k$-forms, as well as other operators that arise, for example, in elasticity.

 By comparison, \emph{Dirac-type operators} have received little attention from the perspective of numerical PDEs---despite being, in many ways, just as fundamental as the widely-studied Laplace operators discussed above.
 Informally, a Dirac operator is a square root of some Laplace operator, and is therefore a \emph{first-order} (rather than second-order) differential operator.
 Dirac-type operators arise both in analysis (\citet{EaRy2007}) and in differential geometry (\citet{Friedrich2000}), in addition to their well-known, eponymous origins in quantum mechanics (\citet{Dirac1928}).
 The study of these first-order operators is also associated with a number of celebrated theorems, including the Atiyah--Singer index theorem \citep{AtSi1963}, Witten's proof of the positive energy theorem \citep{Witten1981}, and the solution of the Kato square root problem (\citet{AxKeMc2006}). \emph{Clifford analysis} is the study of Dirac operators in various settings, including on smooth manifolds (\citet{Delanghe2001,Cnops2002}).